marklogic/node-client-api/README.md

 ### Generating Documentation Locally

 After installing the project dependencies (including the [gulp](http://gulpjs.com/) build system), you can build the reference documentation locally from the root directory of the marklogic package:

-    gulp doc
+    npm run doc

 The documentation is generated in a doc subdirectory.
 The documentation can also be accessed online [here](https://docs.marklogic.com/jsdoc/index.html).